nya3jp/icfpc2020/README.md

 This repository contains all the code we wrote for the contest.

-We used Rust and C++ to build [bots to play the space fighting game] for the final round, TypeScript to build [a Galaxy Pad implementation], Go, Python, Ruby, OCaml to build support infrastructure, utilities, and so on.
+We used Rust to build [bots to play the space fighting game] for the final round, TypeScript to build [a Galaxy Pad implementation], Python, Go, C++, Ruby, OCaml to build support infrastructure and various utilities.

 Note that we decided the team name after the lightning round.
-Until then our team name on the system was `???` tentatively.
+Until then our team name on the system was `???`.

 [ICFP Programming Contest 2020]: https://icfpcontest2020.github.io/
 [@chiro]: https://github.com/chiro/